regismeyssonnier/blender_addon/README.md

 # 1. RM Addon

-This addon propose some shortcut easy ti use for subdivision surface, solidify, mirror, and add only one point, which you can extrude and create a model.
+This addon propose some shortcut easy to use for subdivision surface, solidify, mirror, and add only one point, which you can extrude and create a model.

 This a screenshot.